Deebo Samuel Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Matchup vs. Houston

-- The 253.7 passing yards the Texans give up per game makes them the NFL's 18th-ranked pass defense this season.
+- The 253.7 yards per game the Texans are giving up through the air makes them the NFL's 18th-ranked pass defense.

 - The Texans have allowed 21 passing TDs this year (1.4 per game), ranking them ninth among NFL defenses.